Korea - Aerospace IndustryKorea-Aerospace-Industry

 KORUS FTA Impact

-All of the U.S. aerospace exports are duty-free as of March 15, 2012 and as a result of the implementation of the Korean-U.S.FTA (KORUS).
+All U.S. aerospace exports are duty-free as of March 15, 2012 due to the Korean-U.S.FTA (KORUS).
+Trade Shows

-Seoul International Aerospace & Defense Exhibition 2019 (Seoul Air Show 2019)
+Seoul International Aerospace and Defense Exhibition 2019 (Seoul Air Show 2019)

 October 15 - 20, 2019 - http://www.seouladex.com/eng/main.asp